asdf-format/asdf-standard/docs/source/tree.rst

 Numeric literals
 ----------------

-While it is possible to store arbitrary-sized integers as literals in YAML, not all programming languages and YAML libraries are able to read them.
-Therefore, to ensure portability, all numeric literals in the tree must assume that the reader has no more precision than that of a 64-bit within the limits an int64 type integer, not uint64 type.
+To store arbitrary-sized integers as literals in YAML and for YAML libraries, and the ASDF API, to properly read and interpret them, integers represented as string literals in the tree must be no more than 64-bits.
+For integers, the string literal must be within the range represented by int64 types.

 .. _tree-comments: